mvroberto/Exploratory-Analysis-Coursera/Geneal.md

  Now we'll talk a little about PCA, Principal Component Analysis, "a simple, non-parametric method for
 | extracting relevant information from confusing data sets."
 We're quoting here from a very nice concise paper
 | on this subject which can be found at http://arxiv.org/pdf/1404.1100.pdf.
 The paper by Jonathon Shlens of Google Research is called, A Tutorial on Principal Component Analysis.

+| We'll demonstrate this now.
+First we have to scale mat, our simple example data matrix.
+This means that we
+| subtract the column mean from every element and divide the result by the column standard deviation.
+Of
+| course R has a command, scale, that does this for you.
+Run svd on scale of mat.

+svd(scale(mat))
+prcomp(scale(mat))

+| Now you're probably convinced that SVD and PCA are pretty cool and useful as tools for analysis, but one
+| problem with them that you should be aware of, is that they cannot deal with MISSING data.
+Neither of them
+| will work if any data in the matrix is missing.
+(You'll get error messages from R in red if you try.)
+| Missing data is not unusual, so luckily we have ways to work around this problem.
+One we'll just mention is
+| called imputing the data.
+This uses the k nearest neighbors to calculate a values to use in place of the missing data.
+You may want to
+| specify an integer k which indicates how many neighbors you want to average to create this replacement
+| value.
+The bioconductor package (http://bioconductor.org) has an impute package which you can use to fill in
+| missing data.
+One specific function in it is impute.knn.

+| We'll close now with a few comments.
+First, when reducing dimensions you have to pay attention to the scales
+| on which different variables are measured and make sure that all your data is in consistent units.
+In other
+| words, scales of your data matter.
+Second, principal components and singular values may mix real patterns,
+| as we saw in our simple 2-pattern example, so finding and separating out the real patterns require some
+| detective work.
+Let's do a quick review now.